Cetis/hear/HEAR_1.1_Specification.md

 ### Status

-This is working towards HEAR 1.1
+This is the now agreed HEAR 1.1

 Changes from 1.0c: